 What a difference a year makes.
 COVID-19 seems to have turned our entire country into re-discovering family camping holidays.
 An exciting childhood memory for many, camping has truly come back into fashion due to the uncertainty surrounding international travel.
-The big difference to camping back in the day is the sheer choice families have now: From wild camping or pitching up at a campsite to glamping, campervan and caravan touring, there is something for every budget.
+The big difference to camping back in the day is the sheer choice families now have.
+Depending on your budget and the level of comfort you seek, your family holiday can range from wild camping or pitching up at a campsite to glamping, campervan and caravan touring.

 Whether you are a single parent or a couple, if you haven’t been on a camping trip with kids and pets before, read on to find out how to cut the stress out of camping and make it a memorable and relaxing experience for everyone:

 1. Pick the right campsite

 Camping in the wild might sound romantic, but it’s illegal in England and Wales, so you would need to head up to Scotland for this where you can pitch up almost anywhere.
 If you’re new to camping or have young children, however, it might be wise to begin your family camping trip at a developed campsite.
 To avoid travel-weary family members, pick one that’s reasonably close to home, so you can make the most of your family camping trip.
 A place with natural attractions such as lakes, rivers, hills, or the beach is an ideal choice.
 Or, if you’re a city dweller, even the edge of a wooded area can be special.